 This is a high-performance, high-inertia drive system that consists of a weighted flywheel.
 The main advantage of this drive system is the consistent and smooth workout users experience.

-The built-in Bluetooth connectivity gives users the capability to sync with various exercise tracking apps, including Schwinn Trainer App.
+The built-in Bluetooth connectivity gives users the capability to sync with various exercise-tracking apps, including the Schwinn Trainer App.

 You can sync with the RideSocial app and cycle your favorite destination virtually.
 You can also ride along with your friends and enjoy exercising together.

 The exercise bike’s other notable features include a DualTrack LCD, USB media charging, media shelf, in-speakers, and an adjustable fan.

 Step-through design with large armrests for support for seniors with balance deficits